 None of the visualizations on the dashboard are actionable.

 That reaction, the how of fixing the problem or capitalizing on the opportunity, is where business intelligence meets business strategy.
-At least it can, unless you’re using a tool which provides only general indications.
+At least it can unless you’re using a tool that provides only general indications.

 Dashboards inherently gloss over isolated, but significant data anomalies.

 If you read our previous post on business metrics, you know exactly why important business incidents affecting only one component or segment of your business get lost in the crowd of statistics like totals and averages which combine different individual metrics for one overall KPI.
 When it comes to anomalies, “isolated” and “significant” are not mutually exclusive.

 - A small blip may represent a large, untapped opportunity.
 A small spike in online orders from a particular demographic may indicate that a small-scale marketing campaign could be scaled up, and generate even more revenue and new, loyal customers for the brand.

 - The “summarizing” nature of dashboard tools is a serious barrier to real-time insights, especially to the crucial why, as mentioned above.
 In order to get to the reason, you need to group and correlate multiple anomalies with a variety of event data.
 However, without analyzing data to the most granular level of detail, there can be no correlation, and thus not reach any real-time actionable insights.

 - For this type of granularity, you need a solution that scales to the millions of individual metrics (time series) you are collecting.
 Dashboards, however, can’t keep up with the constantly changing and massive amounts of data and thus squander the BI value of this data.